tenintech/group-policy-lab/README.md

 How Group Policy Objects are linked to Organizational Units (OUs) How to verify and troubleshoot policy deployment on client machines The importance of centralized management in Active Directory environments

-<h2>⏭️Next Steps</h2>

-In the next phase of this lab I'll:
-- Install Active Directory Domain Services (AD DS)
-- Promote the server to a Domain Controller
-- Join Client1 to the domain
-- Create test user accounts